-- 24. Option 4: Partition the compulsory payments for licenses into a fee (payment for service) component and tax component.
+- 24. Option 4: Partition the payments for licenses, required under a mandatory process and providing a proper regulatory function, into a fee (payment for service) component and tax component.
 The current guidance only recognizes a sale of a service element where the government is conducting a proper regulatory function and the payment is in proportion to the costs of providing the service.
-Where the costs are out of proportion the entire payment is considered a tax, but this option recognizes that there is still a service element being provided by the government and this could be reflected by partitioning the payment.
-As noted above, this option only proposes to partition the payments for licenses where a proper regulatory function is being provided by government.
-Other compulsory payments would continue to be recorded in their entirety in their appropriate economic category, as it is assumed that in these cases that no meaningful service is being provided beyond the administrative costs involved in running the scheme (or similar).
-It should be pointed out that Option 4 (like Option 2) does not resolve the anomaly between government recording the payments to provide the regulatory function as collective consumption and households recording the element recorded as payment for services as individual household consumption and does not take into account that licenses provide a benefit to the society as a whole rather than constituting individual consumption of households or intermediate consumption of businesses.
-The other drawback in partitioning the tax and service element is the measurability challenge of identifying what proportion of any payment should be defined as the payment for service.
-This measurability challenge exists in the current guidance when assessing whether a particular license payment is out of proportion to the service being provided.
-However, the challenge is perhaps greater when implementing partitioning as the tax and service elements have to be recorded and adequately valued, while when assessing proportionality it is only necessary to decide whether the payment is in or out of proportion, and this can be done as a one-off exercise (without the need to have a new regular reporting, with analytical data, as required by Option 4). - 25.
+Where the costs are out of proportion, the entire payment is considered a tax.
+In contrast, this option proposes to recognize that there is still a service element being provided by the government and reflect this by partitioning the payment.
+All other compulsory payments, including payments for licenses which are not part of a proper regulatory function, would continue to be recorded in their entirety in their appropriate economic category, as it is assumed that in these cases no meaningful service is being provided beyond the administrative costs involved in running the scheme (or similar). - 25.
 What are the implications for key National Accounts and GFS aggregates from the four options?
-In the 2008 SNA, government output (P.1) is calculated as sum of costs, so this will be the same under all options.
+In the 2008 SNA, government output (P.1) is calculated as sum of costs , so this will be the same under all options.
 However, if all payments for compulsory licenses are treated as taxes (Option 3) then there will be a fall in payments for non-market output (P.131) matched by an increase in taxes and an increase in non-market output, other (P.132).
 If payments are instead partitioned (Option 4) then there will be similar movements in taxes, P.131 and P.132 but the direction of the movement will depend on whether the partitioning leads to more or less taxes being recorded.
 In GFSM 2014, fees for compulsory licenses are recorded under the category of 'administrative fees' which also includes other payments to government that are sales of services (including fees payable for voluntary participation in deposit insurance or other guarantee schemes that are not standardized guarantee schemes).
 As such, recording fees for compulsory licenses as taxes (Option 3) would not eliminate this category but would reduce significantly the amount recorded in this category; total government revenue would be unaffected.
 The impact of partitioning (Option 4) will again depend on whether taxes are increased or lowered, but as with government output, government total revenue is unaffected.